 Although not fatal, the presence of worms in cats can lead to symptoms such as weight loss, irritation and diarrhoea.

-For most cats, it is recommended to take year-round worm prevention.
+For most cats in Glasgow, it is recommended to take year-round worm prevention.
 We can advise you on the best product based on the type of worm found and your cat's lifestyle.

 Parasite prevention for indoor cats: Do they need flea and worm treatment?